IBM/deploy-graph-db-container/README.md

   annotations:
 ```

-In case you are using Bluemix *lite* Kubernetes cluster, where NFS file storage is not supported, you can instead use [hostPath PersistentVolume](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolume).
+In case you are using IBM Cloud *lite* Kubernetes cluster, where NFS file storage is not supported, you can instead use [hostPath PersistentVolume](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolume).
 A hostPath PersistentVolume uses a file or directory on the Node to emulate network-attached storage.
 To create a hostPath PersistentVolume, review [local-volumes.yaml](local-volumes.yaml) and run `kubectl apply` command.
 ```
 $ cat local-volumes.yaml
 apiVersion: v1